Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Third-party relationships created exposure.
 Target and Home Depot were both compromised through vendors.
 MOVEit victims faced supply chain compromise at scale.
 Third-party risk management is essential because your security is only as strong as your weakest vendor.

 Basic security failures caused catastrophic breaches.
-Unpatched vulnerabilities and misconfigured databases appear repeatedly.
+Unpatched vulnerabilities and misconfigured databases show up repeatedly.
 So do exposed credentials in code repositories and missing MFA.
 Advanced attacks are rare.
 Basic failures are common.

-Data retention amplified impact.
+Data retention made things worse.
 MySpace’s 20 years of data made that breach worse.
 PowerSchool’s historical student records did the same.
-Adult Friend Finder’s “deleted” accounts were still there when attackers found them.
+Adult Friend Finder’s “deleted” accounts were still sitting there when attackers found them.
 Companies kept data longer than necessary.

 How Can You Prevent Data Breaches?